Gatlinburg celebrates Independence Day with Full Slate of Events. American Idol Contestant EmiSunshine is Parade Grand Marshal

 The 46th annual parade will honor First Responders, U.S. Veterans, military heroes, and frontline healthcare workers.
-Parade-goers can enjoy a celebration of red, white, and blue as patriotically decorated and lighted floats line downtown streets and the 100th Army Band from Fort Knox, Kentucky commemorates the holiday with a musical performance.
+Spectators will enjoy a celebration of red, white, and blue as patriotically decorated and lighted floats parade through downtown.
+The 100th Army Band from Fort Knox, Kentucky will commemorate the holiday with a marching musical performance.
+Get the schedule.

-American Idol contestant, EmiSunshine will lead the festivities as the official Grand Marshal of Gatlinburg’s annual parade.
-An East Tennessee native, EmiSunshine’s unique musical talent has been featured everywhere from the Grand Ole Opry, a GRAMMY award-winning film, to several appearances on national television shows including NBC’s “The Today Show”.
-While acclaimed on the national stage, the artist’s beginnings started in the heart of Gatlinburg as a regular cast member of Smoky Mountain Tunes and Tales and as a crowd favorite singer and songwriter at the Smoky Mountains Songwriters Festival.
+American Idol contestant and rising country music star, EmiSunshine, will lead the parade as the official Grand Marshal.
+An East Tennessee native, the singer-songwriter’s unique musical talent was most recently showcased on Season 19 of ABC’s “American Idol.”
+Prior to that national exposure, Emi has performed at the Grand Ole Opry, made several appearances on national television shows, including NBC’s “Today Show.”
+While acclaimed on the national stage, the artist’s beginnings started in the heart of Gatlinburg as a cast member of Smoky Mountain Tunes and Tales and a regular at the Smoky Mountains Songwriters Festival.

-The River Raft Regatta, Gatlinburg’s annual unmanned floatable objects race, will begin registration at the updated time of 11 a.m. at the former Christ in the Smokies Museum.
+On Sunday, July 4, the River Raft Regatta, Gatlinburg’s annual unmanned floatable objects race, will begin registration at the updated time of 11 a.m. at the former Christ in the Smokies Museum.
 The race will set sail at 1 p.m. and finish when all floatables have crossed the finish line at Ripley’s Aquarium of the Smokies.
 Event-goers have the option to participate in the race by purchasing a rubber duck for $2.
 Winners in several different categories will receive official trophies.